CarmeLabs/autograder/README.md

   (2) Maintain all of the aspects of an assignment via a configuration file and roster.
 This details aspects of the tests and the students.
 If you collect notebooks via GitHub, this will allow a translation between GitHub and other notebooks.

-  (3) Run the grading notebook.
+  (3) Run the grading notebook (located at 'autograder/notebooks/notebook.ipynb'.
 The grading notebook will (a.) load the configuration files with information on the setup, (b.) copy the notebook file from the github repository to a /tmp folder for grading, (c.) append grading code to the bottom of the notebook.  (d.) execute the notebook. (d.)
 Output a JSON file with the results.

 Give it a try with the attached notebook and grade the sample exercises.
 The sample exercises are setup to address a number of different test cases, including 0/3 -3/3 grades, no submission, duplicate submission, etc.

-### Using Google Colab
-Colab can be used to grade simple assignments due to its slower speed.
-For large classes, or simply just better performance, it is faster to grade on your laptop or on server.

---> Colab Documentation is currently a WIP <--

 ### Install Dependencies to Use Locally
 These steps more or less cover everything you need to get the autograder working.
 It is assumed that you've cloned the repository to some local destination.